shawnweisfeld/Smart-Video-Portal-Demo/readme.md

 1. Turn on "Shared Drives" in your Docker Settings (right click on the docker logo in the system tray)
 1. Create a Dev version of your docker file that doesn't copy our application into the container.
 It should look like [this](https://github.com/shawnweisfeld/Smart-Video-Portal-Demo/blob/master/Dev.Dockerfile).
+1. Create a dev.env key=value file to inject your environment variables into the container during local runs.
 1. Build the container

     ```bash